Rising Insulin Prices Are Literally Harming People?

 So, the cause of death was the complications that occurred from waiting too long to improve his own healthcare status.

-When you are on ACA plan with no out-of-state network, you can use their insurance for urgent medical care or emergencies only, but not for prescriptions, said Obianuju Helen Okoye, a healthcare physician.
+When on a ACA plan with no out-of-state network, people can use their insurance for urgent medical care or emergencies only, but not for prescriptions, said Obianuju Helen Okoye, a healthcare physician.

 So, if patients need prescriptions, like insulin, for example, they have to pay for it.

 To him, the most important invention was the insulin pen, which was invented 33 years ago.
-Since he is a diabetic, he needs insulin to survive.
+Since he has the condtion, he needs insulin to survive.
 He used long-tasting insulin before going to bed and a fast-acting one he took before he ate meals.